DioPedro/SSC0142-Computer-Networks-Project/README.md

 The code has been tested and confirmed to work with Ubuntu 20.04, in a Linux native system or in a Windows Subsystem for Linux (WSL).

+Video showing the code and the program in operation: https://youtu.be/OAVp6GGQQlU

 To compile the code we used gcc version 9.3.0 with includes the g++ compiler.
 We also used the make version 4.2.1.

 Use the commands to compile the code: